 Thomas Bagaay Avery

-Thomas is a descendant of the Kamilaroi tribe Northern NSW.
-His tribal totem is the Eagle.
-Thomas’s ancestors were born at Bohena Creek Aboriginal Reserve Narrabri.
+Thomas ‘Bagaay’ Avery is a descendant of the Gamilaroi tribe in northern NSW.
+His tribal totem is the blue tongue lizard.
+Thomas’s ancestors were born at Bohena Creek Aboriginal Reserve, Narrabri.
 Thomas is a painter, designer and filmmaker using his unique insights to communicate his culture.

 Lucy Simpson Gaawaa Miyay Design